vlakhani28/vps-new/README.md

 # FREE VPS with preinstalled Bug Bounty Tools!

+### As per the new policies of Heroku, you are not allowed to deploy VMs and can result into account ban.

 ### Features:
   - Works for straight 12 hours
   - Upto 100 Mbps of Internet